 \section{Abstract}

 We show that for neural network functions that have width less or equal to the input dimension all connected components of decision regions are unbounded.
-The result holds for continuous and strictly monotonic activation functions as well as for ReLU activation.
-This complements recent results on approximation capabilities of \cite{hanin2017approximating} and connectivity of decision regions of \cite{nguyen2018neural} for such narrow neural networks.
+The result holds for continuous and strictly monotonic activation functions as well as for the ReLU activation function.
+This complements recent results on approximation capabilities by \cite{hanin2017approximating} and connectivity of decision regions by \cite{nguyen2018neural} for such narrow neural networks.
 Our results are illustrated by means of numerical experiments.